Skip to content

 Sellers often worry about missing paperwork, but the title company can usually pull copies of what you don't have.
 Deeds are recorded with the county clerk.
 Mortgage payoff statements can be requested from your lender (they're required to provide one within 10 business days).
 Even a lost survey can be re-ordered, though a new one costs $350-$600.

-The one document that's genuinely hard to replace is Letters of Administration for a probate sale.
+The one document that's hard to replace is Letters of Administration for a probate sale.
 If the original was lost, you'll need to request a certified copy from the probate court, which can take 1-2 weeks depending on the county.

 Remote Closing Options